ldsstem/ldsstemdoc/docs/database/walkthrough.md

 ### Scenario
 Add the two

 First, we need to create a migration file to make the database changes in next migration.
-We can create the file through the laravel commond.
+We can create the file through the Laravel commond.

 ``` php artisan make:migration add_column_preposttiem_lesson ```